t0johnso/audio-bar/README.md

   ],
 ```

-And then in your parent component's template. [playing], [recording], and [recorded] are expecting booleans.
-You can see I just fed it properties with the same names from my parent component.
+And then in your parent component's template.
+The aud-audio-bar component's [playing], [recording], and [recorded] properties are expecting booleans.
+You can see I just fed it properties with the same names from my parent av-recorder-player component.

+### audio-bar-tester/src/app/recorder-player/recorder-player.html
 ```
   <aud-audio-bar [playing]="playing" [recording]="recording" [recorded]="recorded"></aud-audio-bar>
 ```